FT-Dojo: Towards Autonomous LLM Fine-Tuning with Language Agents: Data Sources and Benchmark Details of FT-Dojo

 We provide a granular breakdown of the evaluation datasets.
 Table~\ref{tab:stats-merged} summarizes the sample counts for each specific subtask within ChemCoTBench, TableBench, and PANORAMA, ensuring balanced coverage of all task types (e.g., distinguishing between \textit{Forward Synthesis} and \textit{Retrosynthesis}).

 In contrast, AIME 2025 (Mathematics) and FinanceIQ (Finance) are evaluated as holistic benchmarks.
-Due to their unified nature, they are not stratified into subtasks but are maintained as monolithic validation and test sets (following the standard allocation of 100 samples per split) to evaluate overall domain proficiency.
+Due to their unified nature, they are not stratified into subtasks but are maintained as monolithic validation and test sets to evaluate overall domain proficiency.
+For AIME 2025, only 30 filtered instances remain after compatibility filtering, yielding 15 validation and 15 test instances under the split rule above.
+FinanceIQ follows the 100/100 validation/test allocation.